Xtended99/The-One-Day-Scheduler/README.md

  The UI is also primed with the last edits entered in to the planner.
  * If you were to reload or close the browser you will see the data for each time
  * will persist.

- * Link to access the "The One Day Scheduler" [Published Link](https://xtended99.github.io/The-One-Day-Scheduler).
- * Link to access the project page for "The One Day Scheduler" [Repository Link](https://github.com/Xtended99/The-One-Day-Scheduler)

 Features included: